DavidXanatos/DiskCryptor/README.md

 We have updated DiskCryptor for use with windows 10 and 11, adding a UEFI/GPT bootloader as well as other minor fixes to improve compatibility.
 We aim at further improving and maintaining compatibility with modern windows versions.

-## F.A.Q.

-#### Is DiskCryptor still maintained?
-The last release was over a year ago.
-Yes.
-DiskCryptor is still actively maintained.
-However, it is a very mature piece of software, and there is little ongoing development required.
-As a result, releases are infrequent.

-#### All DiskCryptor builds are labeled “Beta.”
-Will there ever be a final release?
-No. There will not be a “final” release.
-Labeling the software as Beta is a deliberate decision.
-DiskCryptor is a free, low-level encryption tool, and even minor misuse can result in complete data loss.
-You use it entirely at your own risk.
-I have been using it since its inception without major issues, but I always have a backup and know exactly what I am doing.

 ## Program Features

 </h2></td>